sj-piano/eth-contract-hello-world/README.md

 [![Tela][tela-shield]][tela-url]

-Please note: Github issues & pull requests will not be read unless you contact me about them in Tela.

 If you would like to add me as a professional contact, you can [send me a connection request on LinkedIn](https://www.linkedin.com/in/stjohnpiano):

 [![LinkedIn][linkedin-shield]][linkedin-url]